vadimv/server-components/README.md

 Initial application's state is resolved during first rendering on by a specific function, provided as a parameter to the ``App`` constructor.

-Current application's state can be mapped to the browser's navigation bar string using a specific function, also provided as a parameter of the ``App`` constructor.
+Current application's state can be mapped to the browser's navigation bar string using another specific function, also provided as a parameter of the ``App`` constructor.